 There is currently one Windows infrastructure service:

-Norskale Infrastructure Service (NT SERVICE\Norskale Infrastructure Service) : Manages WEM Infrastructure services.
-Account: LocalSystem or specified user account.
+Norskale Infrastructure Service (NT SERVICE\Norskale Infrastructure Service): Manages WEM Infrastructure services.
+Account: LocalSystem or specified user account which belongs to the administrator user group on the infrastructure server.

 To Install the infrastructure services, run Citrix Workspace Environment Management Infrastructure Services Setup.exe on your infrastucture server.
 The “Complete” setup option installs the PowerShell SDK module by default.
 You can use the “Custom” setup option to prevent SDK installation, or to change the installation folder.
 The infrastructure services install into the following default folder: C:\Program Files (x86)\Norskale\Norskale Infrastructure Services.
 The PowerShell SDK module installs into the following default folder: C:\Program Files (x86)\Norskale\Norskale Infrastructure Services\SDK.
 For SDK documentation see Citrix Developer Documentation.